-One of the Company's directors, Peter Castle, was the Chief Executive Officer and President of NetWolves Network Services, LLC, which we acquired in May 2015.
+One of the Company's directors, Peter Castle, was the Chief Executive Officer and President of NetWolves Network Services, LLC.
 Another of the Company's directors, David Lieberman, was a director of NetWolves Network Services, LLC.
 Mr. Castle and Mr. Lieberman owned of record approximately 10.4% and 5.7%, respectively, of the membership interests of NetWolves LLC.
 Mr. Lieberman may also be deemed to have owned beneficially up to an additional 13.5% of such membership interests.
 The Company's board of directors negotiated the purchase price on an arm's length basis, and both Mr. Castle and Mr. Lieberman abstained from the vote approving the Asset Purchase Agreement.